Introduction

 Candidate Engagement

-cmr has strict compliance checks which are carried out for all candidates we supply to health work sites.
+cmr has strict compliance checks which are carried out for all candidates we supply to healthcare work sites.
 The identity of each candidate is verified together with their right to work prior to any placements being confirmed.
 We have systems and controls in place to ensure our temporary workers are paid correctly and in accordance with the relevant modern award they are engaged under.

 Supplier code of conduct